nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 8. **Notes are alphanumeric**, similar to contact name, the notes do not allow special characters.
 9. **Once selected, a person can't be unselected**, from either the contact list or pinned panel.
 10. **Notes with very long content will trail off with `...`**, instead of wrapping the text and displaying the hidden content on the next line.
+11. **Scrollbar in contact details appears when window is too small**, despite there being no selected contact.

 ---